getjavelin/javelin-iac/docs/HA-Setup.md

 * Exploring a good solution for global load balancing...

 * The simulation of the periodic DR recovery requires more work.
 It needs to recreate some resources, such as the Database server, and track it under the Iac by importing its statefile into the Terraform code (Only if we need ot manage it from the IaC).

 # DR RunBook

 ## AWS Disaster Recovery (DR) Runbook

 The DR setup is an `active-passive cluster` in 2 different regions, where the active region serves READ/WRITE traffic and the passive region can serve READ traffic.
 The switchover of passive to active can be set up as Auto or Manual.
+The swtichover may take 10 - 30 secs.

 These are the steps we have to follow in the manual DR process